cjendres1/nhanes/README.md

 **2. Log into Rstudio**

 Log into RStudio via: <http://localhost:8787> and using the username set in the command above.
-In that command, both the username and password are set as “`nhanes`”, but you can modify them if you prefer.
+In the above command, the username and password are set as `USER` and `PASSWORD`,respectively, but you can modify them if you prefer.

 More details about the [NHANES Docker](https://github.com/ccb-hms/NHANES).